samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

   coDNS.log("Got IPv4 query for " ..
 Q.coQuery .. " from " ..
             Q.coFromIP .. " type " ..
 Q.coFromIPtype)

-  -- We will use 8.8.8.8 as the upstream server is the query ends in ".tj" if string.match(Q.coQuery,'%.tj%.$') then
+  -- We will use 8.8.8.8 as the upstream server if the query ends in ".tj" if string.match(Q.coQuery,'%.tj%.$') then
     upstream = "8.8.8.8"
   end